boranx/shuriken/README.md

 # Shuriken

-Shuriken is a distributed compute engine that horizontally scalable.
+Shuriken is a simple distributed compute engine that horizontally scalable.
 It uses RabbitMQ as task queue, execute your commands on the workers.

 ## Requirements